c76068/Var_LDDMM/README.md

 ## Usage
 ### Registration:
 We implemented *geodesic shooting* framework and in this framework, the optimization in LDDMM is minimize the cost function with respect to the ***momenta*** variables.
-Use 'registration' function for LDDMM varifolds matching algorithm:
+Use `registration` function for LDDMM varifolds matching algorithm:
 ```Matlab
 [P_op,summary]= registration(Source,Target,defo,objfun,options)
 ```